JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ## Set up API requests

-You'll use the [SpaceX API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) to retrieve data, specifically the list of all launches from the **v4/launches** endpoint.
+You'll use the [Launch Library API](https://github.com/r-spacex/SpaceX-API/tree/master/docs#rspacex-api-docs) to retrieve data, specifically the list of all launches from the **/2.3.0/launches** endpoint.

 ### Create a data model